 Meanwhile, it took decades to turn the 100-acre, mosquito-infested mangrove swamp called Prune Island, a virtual stone’s throw from Union Island, into the upscale private resort now known as Palm Island.
-Today, wealthy vacationers lounge on the island's five palm-fringed white-sand beaches.
+Today, well-heeled vacationers lounge on the island's five palm-fringed white-sand beaches.

 And finally, there are the Tobago Cays, five uninhabited islands south of Canouan and east of Mayreau that draw snorkelers, divers, and boaters.
-Surrounded by a shallow reef, the tiny islands have rustling palm trees, pristine beaches with powdery sand, the clearest water imaginable in varying shades of brilliant blue—and plenty of resident fish and sea turtles.
+Surrounded by a shallow reef, the tiny islands have rustling palm trees, pristine beaches with powdery sand, the clearest water imaginable in varying shades of brilliant blue, and plenty of resident fish and sea turtles.

-The various islands of St. Vincent and the Grenadines are fairly close together.
+The islands of St. Vincent and the Grenadines are fairly close together.
 Whether you go by boat or by plane, traveling between them is not difficult.
 And each island is unique—once there, you'll definitely want to sample more than one.